-Pre-Ride Meeting: will be held on Friday evening at 7:00 p.m.
+The Pre-Ride Meeting will be held on Friday evening at 6:00 p.m.
 Please plan to attend to get any updated information.
 All information will be included in your rider packets and emailed in advance.
 Riders are responsible for reading all pre-ride information and having any applicable questions answered.

-Calcutta: Following the pre-ride meeting, we will have a fun-filled Calcutta.
+Calcutta: Following the Pre-Ride Meeting we will have a fun-filled Calcutta.
 Payoffs will be given to buyers of the top three in each division, and announced at the awards banquet.
 BRING LOTS OF MONEY!
 EACH AND EVERY RIDER WILL BE AUCTIONED!
 Your favorite horse and rider team may pay off for you!
-Payback is 90%, 10% goes to NASTR!
+Payback is 90%, with 10% going to NASTR!

-For the Virginia City 100 the Awards Presentation, Triple Crown, and Calcutta results will take place Sunday morning at 10 a.m. at the Fairgrounds.
+The awards presentation for the Virginia City 100, NASTR Triple Crown, and Calcutta will take place Sunday morning at 10 a.m. at the Ice House.